Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Magic Items/magic-items-iii-potions-rings-and-rods.md

 Strong abjuration; CL 17th; Craft Rod, *mage's disjunction;* Price 11,000 gp.

+### Enemy Detection
-**Enemy Detection:** This device pulses in the wielder's hand and points in the direction of any creature or creatures hostile to the bearer of the device (nearest ones first).
+This device pulses in the wielder's hand and points in the direction of any creature or creatures hostile to the bearer of the device (nearest ones first).
 These creatures can be invisible, ethereal, hidden, disguised, or in plain sight.
 Detection range is 60